Infinicraft-Mod/infinicraft/README.md

 ## Basic Structure

 This system works in two parts.
+A client and a backend.
+The client talks to the backend to generate and store items.

 ### Minecraft Mod (Fabric 1.20.4)

 The mod has two items: infinicraft:infinite and infinicraft:infinicrafter.
 The first acts as a "universal item" and can take on any texture.
 Textures are stored in a 256-length array of integers representing colors (in decimal form) of a 16x16 sprite, with -1 representing transparency.
 The infinicrafter block takes two items and attempts to find a cached recipe for them.

-If a recipe is not cached, the mod sends a request to an Infinicraft server (configurable) and adds the new item into `items.json`.
+If a recipe is not cached, the mod sends a request to an Infinicraft backend (configurable) and adds the new item into `items.json`.
 Then it sends another request to generate a texture for the item with BitRoss.